-Humidifiers are incredibly beneficial, especially in the dry cold weather.
+Humidifiers are incredibly beneficial, especially in dry cold weather.
 They add useful moisture to indoor air, which is vital in preventing many health issues.
 The additional humidity also helps moisten our sinuses and mucus membranes to prevent health infections further.

 Unfortunately, humidifiers also present a few health hazards, with germs and mold being two key risks.
 Although these two issues are mostly associated with dirty, unmaintained humidifiers, some types of humidifiers are prone to the build-up of both mold and germs, even when regularly cleaned and properly maintained.